diysynth/EURORACK-MODULES/SUB MODULATOR (6HP)/readme.md

 * The pulse width of the carrier wave can be altered with the THRESHOLD potentiometer (only works when using sine, saw or triangle waves as an input)
 * XOR and SUB outputs are roughly 10Vpp (bipolar)
 * There is an additional, buffered THRU output that just outputs the input signal
+* Aluminium pcb option for the front panel is recommended
 * Only through-hole parts
 * Depth: ≈22mm (with box header)